Specialdelivery00/go-tracking-id-generator/README.md

 # go-track-id-generator
-Generate unique tracking ID by using a master key &amp; string input
+Generate hashed N-length tracking ID from string of any length.

+To generate unique tracking ID, you can use timestamp as input.